learn-co-curriculum/react-hooks-react-router-code-along/README.md

 root.render(<RouterProvider router={router} />);
 ```

 Let's try it!
-Copy the code below into `src/index.js` and run `npm start` to
+Copy the code below into `src/index.js` and run `npm start` again if you've closed down your application at any point.
 boot up the application.
 Once it is running, point your URL to
 `http://localhost:3000/`.
 We should still see the home page, but now it's being
 rendered using React Router!